mozilla-cordova/mozilla-cordova.github.io/pages/01-getting-started.md

 ### Plugins

 Working with local plugins is much simpler.
-Let's download the contacts plugin as an exemple:
+Let's download the contacts plugin as an example:

 {% highlight bash %}
 $ cd ..